lglearn/goocanvas-img-viewer-demo/README.md

 They will not get corrected as I've started a completely new version using GTK3.

 I'm making it available because it can help understand how to use GooCanvas.
-The big problem with tutorials is that they only explain the basics, and an moderately complex program goes far beyond their scope.
+The big problem with tutorials is that they only explain the basics, and any moderately complex program goes far beyond their scope.
 On the other hand, real programs are usually so big and complex that it's extremely difficult to extract the interesting part without a major learning curve.